rtogn/YouTube-Comment-Sentiment-Analysis-Website/SRS Doc For Youtube Comment Sentiment Analysis App.md

 ### 3.2 External Interface Requirements
+The images below represent our visual specifications for the primary pages of the application.
+Each includes text describing how the user will end up on that page for clarity.
-#### After logging in User will be at an empty home page with no displayed search results
+#### After logging in User will be at an empty home page with no displayed search results:
 ![home_page](images/home_page.png)
-#### User enters keywords into the seach bar and selects the search button which will refresh the page to display results in a grid.
+#### User enters keywords into the seach bar and selects the search button which will refresh the page to display results in a grid:
 ![search_results](images/seacrh_results.png)
-#### User clicks on a video to view which will take them to the viewing page where they can watch content and browse content
+#### User clicks on a video to view which will take them to the viewing page where they can watch content and browse content:
 ![video_view](images/video_view.png)